 The intramural sports program exists to give students opportunities for learning and participation in a variety of sports and recreational activities and to complement all other areas of the college experience.
 The goal of the intramural sports program is to help all participants, officials and spectators enjoy a variety of sports activities in a Christian environment.
 Team sports such as basketball, flag football, kickball, softball and volleyball promote cooperation and teamwork.
 Students who function as referees and officials for these sports also benefit from their experiences.
 Students can also participate in other sports such as badminton, bowling, racquetball, tennis and ultimate Frisbee.
-As part of Faulkner's Spiritual Formation Program, instruction in sportsmanship based on godly character will be required for all students engaged intramural sports.
-Students interested in intramural sports can contact the Intramural Coordinator for more information (334-386-7923).
+As part of Faulkner's Spiritual Formation Program, instruction in sportsmanship based on godly character will be required for all students engaged in intramural sports.
+Students interested in intramural sports can contact the Director of Student Activities for more information at <a href="mailto:studentscale.com/student